NiNejah/puzzle_graph_game/README.md

 ## introudction

-This project is the one of my first internship in web developing, who I made it with LaBRI ([Laboratoire Bordelais de Recherche en Informatique](https://www.labri.fr/en)), I use a graph library to manipulate the images
+This project is the one of my first internship in web developing, who I made it with LaBRI ([Laboratoire Bordelais de Recherche en Informatique](https://www.labri.fr/en) : Bordeaux Laboratory of Research and Informatics), I use a graph library to manipulate the images

 ## tools